Wakefield Memorial High School: Performing arts

 In summer 2010, the Drama Club participated in the American High School Theatre Festival at the Fringe Festival in Edinburgh Festival Fringe, one of the largest performing arts festivals in the world.
 The Drama Club was accepted after a representative for AHSTF saw their February 2008 performance of Cymbeline at the Massachusetts High School Drama Guild One-Act Festival.
 At The Fringe, the club performed an original play by Emily Holmes, Pandora's Book.

 Both the Chamber Singers and Warrior Marching Band have performed the National Anthem at Fenway Park.

 In March 2016, the Wakefield High School Winter Guard team won first place in their division at the 2016 NESBA winter guard finals.
 The team had an undefeated regular season as well.

-On February 11, 2017, all-girls a cappella group She Major placed third in the International Championship of High School A Cappella quarterfinals, winning them a spot in the semi-finals.
+On February 11, 2017, the school's all-girls a cappella group She Major placed third in the International Championship of High School A Cappella quarterfinals, winning them a spot in the semifinals.